Report: Cruise ships comply with air-pollution regulations by dumping it into the sea instead

 Then there is the shipping industry.

 The Independent reports that the global shipping industry has spent billions of dollars to make sure they can keep making as much money as possible while polluting the ocean and sailing through a giant environmental loophole.
-As new environmental legislation designed to curb air pollution from these ships is set to go into effect on January 1, reportedly “bulk carriers, container ships, and oil tankers, which have the biggest engines and have historically been the worst polluters” have decided that the best way to comply with the law isn’t by cleaning up their act—but by diverting pollution from the air and dumping it into the sea instead.
+As new environmental legislation designed to curb air pollution from these ships is set to go into effect on January 1, reportedly “bulk carriers, container ships, and oil tankers, which have the biggest engines and have historically been the worst polluters” have decided that the best way to comply with the law isn’t by cleaning up their act but by diverting pollution from the air and dumping it into the sea instead.

 They have reportedly spent billions installing “open-loop scrubbers,” which extract sulfur from the exhaust fumes of ships that run on “heavy fuel oil” and re-route it from the air to be dumped directly into the sea.